actinia-org/actinia-introduction/docs/index.md

     * What is REST: intro
 * First Hand-on: working with REST API requests
     * Step by step...
 * Exploring the API: finding available actinia endpoints
-    * Further Examples
+    * REST actinia examples with curl
 * Controlling actinia from a running GRASS GIS session
     * Further command line exercise suggestions
 * Own exercises in actinia
 * Conclusions and future